Lambdish/phunctional/docs/functions/identity.md

 ## Description

-Is a function which return the same value that is passed as argument.
+Identity function is a function which return the same value that is passed as argument.

 ## Parameters